jronallo/jronallo.github.com/source/_posts/2012-01-22-solving-the-item-level-problem-on-the-web.markdown

 to include some collections, these approaches should be deprecated.

-This work is copyright Jason Ronallo and is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+This page is copyright Jason Ronallo and is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).